 Along with NO$GBA it is one of the most used DS emulators out there.
 The emulator also supports USB controller support so you can play games using a pad from your desktop.
 Please note that to run on Windows, DeSmuME depends on Microsoft UCRT DLLs.

 If you are uncertain whether these DLLs are already installed on your PC, you can download and run the pre-requisites installer from GitHub first.
 As well as Mac users, Windows users and Linux users can also use DeSmuME as it’s completely free and available across different platforms.

-PLATFORM: Windows, Mac, Linux.
+PLATFORM: Windows, Mac OS, Linux.

 Citra is one of the best Nintendo 3DS emulators available, a free open-source emulator that allows you to play 3DS games both homebrew and commercial games.
 You can play all of the most popular titles such as Pokémon games.
 It has fast rendering if you’re using a newer Macbook, and is much improved over older versions of the software.

 The downfall of Citra is it doesn’t tend to work as well on older desktop machines and is incompatible with some apps and games.
 It connects to Wi-Fi but not to Nintendo game servers as a rule.
 It is also available on Android unlike some of the other DS emulators available.

-PLATFORM: Windows, Mac, Linus and Android.
+PLATFORM: Windows, Mac OS, Linus and Android.

 MelonDS is one of the best and most well-known Nintendo DS emulators for computers.
 It is an open-source emulator that provides accurate and fast-moving emulation for Nintendo DS games we all know and love like Mario Bros and Pokémon games.
 The gameplay is single-player only but the emulator has a tone of features that it supports such as joystick support and 3D upscaling.